xdas-dev/xdas/docs/user-guide/pipeline/picking.md

 True
 ```

-The state carries across the chunks and across the acquisitions of a sequence,
+The state carries across the chunks and across the records of a sequence,
 and the tables are labelled as each leaf is produced, so a sink can be given
 the rows directly.
 A `*.csv` destination is *shared* — every leaf appends to
-one table, the `cable` and `acquisition` columns keeping the rows apart:
+one table, the `cable` and `record` columns keeping the rows apart:

 ```python
 >>> picker.process(das, chunks={"time": 5000}, out="picks.csv")